-Significant progerss has also been achieved in the last year by 15-year-old Tom O'Gorman, who is now a FIDE Master, and the slightly younger Henry Li who has already beaten a grandmaster and raised his FIDE rating to 2247.
+Significant progress has also been achieved in the last year by 15-year-old Tom O'Gorman, who is now a FIDE Master, and the slightly younger Henry Li who has already beaten a grandmaster and briefly raised his FIDE rating to 2247.

-Irish women's chess is also becoming stronger.
-Another teenager, WFM Diana Mirza, won her age group title in the FIDE World Youth Championships not long ago.
-A significant recruit for future Irish teams is WFM Ioana Gelip (2192) who has transferred her registration to ireland after her marriage to an Irish player.
+Irish women's chess is certainly becoming stronger.
+WFM Diana Mirza won her age group title in the FIDE World Youth Championships during 2017.

 Further Irish chess links and information may be added later.